Merv: Parthian era

 After the fall of the Seleucid dynasty (63 BC), Bactria, Parthia, and the Kushans took control in succession.
 In 53 BC, some 10,000 Roman prisoners of war from the Battle of Carrhae appear to have been deported to Merv.

-Merv was a major city of Buddhist learning, with Buddhist monastery temples for many centuries until its Islamisation.
+Merv was a major city of Buddhist learning, with Buddhist monastery temples present for many centuries until its Islamisation.
 At the site of Gyaur Kala and Baýramaly, Buddhism was followed and practised often at the local Buddhist stupas.

 Sasanian era

 Ambassador of Merv (靺國 Moguo) to the Tang dynasty.
 Wanghuitu (王會圖), circa 650 CE.

-After the Sasanid Ardashir I (220–240 AD) took Merv, the study of numismatics picks up the thread: the unbroken series of coins originally minted at Merv document a long unbroken direct Sassanian rule of almost four centuries.
-During this period Merv was home to practitioners of various religions beside the official Sassanid Zoroastrianism, including Buddhists, Manichaeans, and Christians of the Church of the East.
+After the Sasanid Ardashir I (220–240 AD) took Merv, the study of numismatics gives a clearer picture of the city’s history.
+A series of coins originally minted at Merv document almost four centuries of direct Sassanian rule without interruption.
+During this period, Merv was home to practitioners of various religions beside the official Sassanid Zoroastrianism, including Buddhists, Manichaeans, and Christians of the Church of the East.
 Between the 5th and 11th centuries, Merv served as the seat of an East Syrian metropolitan province.
 The first bishop was Barshabba (c.360/424).
 The Hephthalite occupation from the end of the 5th century to 565 AD briefly interrupted Sassanid rule.